raleel/cfi-srd-pt/_assets/(Lidded) 0010_Spells.md

 | **Cost:** 3+1/additional Intensity | **Range:** 30 ft./Intensity |
 | **Area:** 10 ft.
 Radius | **Resist:** Força de Vontade |

 This spell causes all opponents in the Area of Effect to become clumsy, with any physical skill rolls becoming one grade more difficult and cauCanto all failures to result in a Fumble.
 Even physical actions that do not typically require a skill roll such as picking up a dropped item, moving faster than a walk, or climbing stairs require an Atletismo skill roll.
-A Failure in this case results in a Fumble, and typically an awkward fall in the case of movement, or accidentally kicking an item further away while attempting to pick it up.
+A Failure in this case results in a Fumble, and typically an awkward fall in the case of Movimento, or accidentally kicking an item further away while attempting to pick it up.
 The Games Master should be creative with the results of a Fumbled roll; however, few should be outright deadly in non-combat situations.
 In combat, however, a Fumble is treated as any other and can result in Special Effects as normal.

 A successful Resistance roll allows the victim to avoid the effects of the spell for the current Round; however, if the victim still occupies the Area of Effect next Round, another roll to Resist must be made again as normal.
 Allies of the original attacker will also need to stay out of the Area of Effect or suffer the same limitations as their opponents.